onera/Maia/doc/user_manual/factory.rst

     Dictionnary of reordering options, which are used to renumber the entities in each partitioned zone.
 See corresponding documentation.

+.. py:attribute:: preserve_orientation

+    If True, the created interface faces are not reversed and keep their original orientation.
+Consequently, NGonElements can have a zero left parent and a non zero right parent.
+    Only relevant for U/NGon partitions.

+    :Default value: ``False``

 .. py:attribute:: dump_pdm_output

     If True, dump the raw arrays created by paradigm in a :cgns:`CGNSNode` at (partitioned) zone level.
 For debug only.